Cohdhed/Speaker-Identification-System/README.md

 # Speaker-Identification-System

-This project is an end-to-end **speaker identification system** that determines whether an uploaded audio file contains the voice of a specific target speaker (**Rowney Downey**) or not.
+This project is an end-to-end **speaker identification system** that determines whether an uploaded audio file contains the voice of a specific target speaker (**Rowdy Delaney**) or not.

 The system combines:
 - Audio signal processing (Mel-spectrograms)